Greyhounds: The Dogs Who Live To Run

 Greyhounds make great apartment dogs even though they are considered a large breed.
 They are typically very quiet and love to spend their days napping on the couch.

 They do require a high-quality diet and tend to eat a lot due to their fast metabolism.
 So potential adopters should take into consideration a sizable food budget.

 Because most are adopted off the track, vet bills could be an issue as they grow older.
 Two common health issues in the breed are cancer and dental disease due to their thin, long snouts.

-Greyhounds are not high maintenance dogs, however, they do require a good brushing, nail trims, teeth cleaning and the occasional bath.
+Greyhounds are not high maintenance dogs; however, they require a good brushing, nail trims, teeth cleaning, and the occasional bath.

-If you are considering adopting a Greyhound and you have kids, be sure to introduce your potential new pup to your children, as retired racers can be timid or too rambunctious.
+If you are considering adopting a Greyhound and having kids, be sure to introduce your potential new pup to your children, as retired racers can be timid or too rambunctious.